 Learning and Research Laboratories

-Biochemistry Laboratory - The Biochemistry Laboratory is a multidisciplinary learning laboratory for training undergraduate and graduate students, and houses state-of-the-art equipment where researchers measure a wide variety of biomarkers for health and disease in the exciting fields of biomedical-, nutrition-, and exercise-related research.
+Biochemistry Laboratory - The Biochemistry Laboratory (room 341) is a multidisciplinary learning laboratory for training undergraduate and graduate students, and houses state-of-the-art equipment where researchers measure a wide variety of biomarkers for health and disease in the exciting fields of biomedical-, nutrition-, and exercise-related research.

 Cardiovascular Research Laboratory (CVRL) - The CVRL is interested in the study of the development of cardiovascular disease, especially amongst high risk populations, and interventions to prevent disease.

 Exercise & Respiratory Physiology Laboratory (ERPL) - The ERPL is interested in the study of how respiratory-related factors affect exercise performance in health and disease across the lifespan.

 Exercise Physiology Laboratory (ESHPL) - The ESHPL is home of the Community Health and Fitness Assessment Program, and offers testing opportunities for Appalachian and surrounding community members to help them improve and achieve their health and fitness goals.

 Healthy Outdoor Play & Exercise Laboratory (HOPE) - The HOPE Lab is an interdisciplinary research initiative interested in investigating the role of outdoor physical activity, exercise, and play on health, the environment, and human development.